wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/portals-access-common-data-service/includes/2-entity-lists.md

 For more detailed information about entity list attributes and relationships, and how to use them to configure the list behavior, see [About entity lists](https://docs.microsoft.com/powerapps/maker/portals/configure/entity-lists/?azure-portal=true).

-Watch the following video to learn how to take an existing CDS entity, configure and display the view on a portal page, and add interactive filtering capabilities.
+Watch the following video to learn how to take an existing Common Data Service entity, configure and display the view on a portal page, and add interactive filtering capabilities.

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/]